Three new ‘must haves’ for today’s writers

 (Nothing screams amateur than “blogger” or “wordpress”in URL!)

-Carry this across all platforms (web, social media, PowerPoint, everything)
+Carry this across all platforms (website/blog, social media, PowerPoint, everything)

-A concise, clever “tag line” (Descriptive of who you are)
+• A concise, clever “tag line” (Descriptive of who you are, three to four words max)

 What is platform?